Small Form-factor Pluggable: SFP types

-Note that the QSFP/QSFP+/QSFP28/QSFP56 are designed to be electrically backward compatible with SFP/SFP+/SFP28 or SFP56 respectively.
-Using a simple adapter or a special direct attached cable it is possible to connect those interfaces together using just one lane instead of four provided by the QSFP/QSFP+/QSFP28/QSFP56 form factor.
-The same applies to the QSFP-DD form factor with 8 lanes which can work downgraded to 4/2/1 lanes.
+Note that the QSFP, QSFP+, QSFP28 and QSFP56 are designed to be electrically backward compatible with SFP, SFP+, SFP28 or SFP56 respectively.
+Using a simple adapter or a special direct-attached cable, it is possible to connect those interfaces together using just one lane instead of the four provided by the QSFP, QSFP+, QSFP28 and QSFP56 form factors.
+The same applies to the QSFP-DD form factor with 8 lanes, which can work downgraded to 4, 2 or 1 lanes.